rxcle/rxindi-support/readme.md

 Rxindi requires InDesign CC 2018 or newer.
 Both the MacOS and Windows versions are supported.

 ### More?
 This only scratches the surface of possibilities.
 Want to know more?

-See the included full user manual that is included with Rxindi.
+- See the included full user manual that is included with Rxindi.
+- Watch video's on the [Rxcle YouTube Channel](https://www.youtube.com/channel/UCiSFFEuOoIQdk6mivM3eGkQ)

 ## Release Notes